max-muoto/typing-deprecated-pep/spec.md

 ## How to teach this

-This functionlaity can introduced as an alternative to the runtime `warnings.deprecated` function for more complex deprecation needs, and as a way to deprecate constants, return-types, and parameters in a way that will raise static-analysis warnings when they're used.
+This functionality can introduced as an alternative to the runtime `warnings.deprecated` function for more complex deprecation needs, and as a way to deprecate constants, return-types, and parameters in a way that will raise static-analysis warnings when they're used.
 By living in the `typing` module, and `deprecated` living in the `warnings` module, it's intended to be clear that one has a runtime effect, and the other a purely static-analysis effect.